MonetDB/MonetDBLite-Java/README.md

 ## Interacting with Tables

 Another important feature of MonetDBLite is the ability to interact with database tables easily.
 This featured is also present in MonetDBJavaLite.
-A single table data can be retrieved using the methods `MonetDBTable getMonetDBTable(String schemaName, String tableName)` and `MonetDBTable getMonetDBTable(String tableName)` in a `MonetDBEmbeddedConnection` class instance.
+A single table's data can be retrieved using the methods `MonetDBTable getMonetDBTable(String schemaName, String tableName)` and `MonetDBTable getMonetDBTable(String tableName)`.

-Much alike the `QueryResultSet` class, the tables' metadata information can be retrieved with the same above methods (both `QueryResultSet` and `MonetDBTable` share the same base class).
+Much alike `QueryResultSet` class, tables metadata information can be retrieved with the same above methods (both `QueryResultSet` and `MonetDBTable` share the same base class).

 ### Iterate a table